Brandon-Thomas-Hendrickson/BIOL307_Lab1/README.md

 3. **Pandoc** (required for HTML report generation) - See installation instructions below

 ### Pandoc Installation
-**⚠️ IMPORTANT**: Pandoc is required for HTML report generation.
+**IMPORTANT**: Pandoc is required for HTML report generation.
 Without it, the "Generate HTML Report" button will not work.

 #### macOS:
 ```bash